 Bartenders have a rich history: They have been around since ancient times across cultures.
 And with over half a million bartenders in the U.S., National Bartender Day is a big holiday to celebrate.
 Whether you go out to a bar or restaurant in your neighborhood, make a trek to a new spot in town, or share a drink with your favorite bar tending friend, December 2 is the day to show your appreciation for all the mixologists out there.

-National Bartender Day - History
+National Bartender Day timeline

 In fact, the bartending profession was alive and well in underground speakeasies during this time.
 The "dry" era even gave birth to an iconic drink: the gin and tonic.

 TV's most loved bartender Moe Syzlak makes his debut on The Simpsons.

 About 55% of a bartender's take-home pay comes from tips, so give them something a little special.

 Try a new cocktail at your local bar

 Mix it up with a new drink!
 Whether it's a Salty Dog or a Pisco Sour, take a sip of something you've never tried before.